-As found in previous Studies, more return applications were received by the USA than by any other Central Authority 38.
-(313 applications).
-Similarly reflecting previous Studies, England and Wales received the second highest number with 261 applications).20
+38. As found in previous Studies, more return applications were received by the USA than by any other Central Authority (313 applications).
+Similarly reflecting previous Studies, England and Wales received the second highest number with 261 applications).20 However, it is interesting to note that far fewer applications were sent than were received by the US Central Authority.
+In 2021 only 144 return applications came from the USA compared with 220 from Germany and 194 from UK - England and Wales.

-39. By contrast, no incoming return applications were received by Andorra, by the Canadian Central Authorities of New Brunswick, North West Territories, Nova Scotia, Nunavut, Prince Edward Island, Yukon, China (Macao), Monaco, nor by the United Kingdom Central Authorities of Bermuda, Isle of Man and Jersey.
+39. By contrast, no incoming return applications were received by Andorra, by the Canadian Central Authorities of New Brunswick, North West Territories, Nova Scotia, Nunavut, Prince Edward Island, Yukon, China (Macao), Monaco, Saint Kitts and Nevis, Seychelles, nor by the United Kingdom Central Authorities of Bermuda, Isle of Man and Jersey.